 UTORmail: University of Toronto email system.
 You must activate and use your University of Toronto email address.
 UTORmail is accessible through the Portal.

-ROSI/SWS: Repository of Student Information (ROSI) or Student Web Services (SWS).
+SWS/ROSI: Student Web Services/Repository of Student Information (SWS/ROSI).
 The registration system through which you register for courses, see your grades, communicate your address to your college/TST, etc.

 Blackboard: Online course software, accessible via the Portal.

-Fees: Invoices are available through Student Web Services (ROSI) and payment can be made online or at any major Canadian bank.
+Fees: Invoices are available through ROSI and payment can be made online or at any major Canadian bank.

 Your UTORid is your key to accessing the Portal (see below).
 When you get your TCard, you will be provided with your UTORid and SAK (Secret Activation Key), which is a one-time password to set up your UTORmail account.

-The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the Universtiy of Toronto home page, on each page of the TST website, or directly at Portal.
+The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the Universtiy of Toronto home page, on each page of the TST website in the upper right corner, or directly at Portal.

-It is Toronto School of Theology (TST) and University of Toronto policy that each student must communicate via his or her University of Toronto email address.
+It is TST and University of Toronto policy that each student must communicate via his or her University of Toronto email address.
 It is your responsibility to check your email regularly.
 Activate your account here.
 You will be asked to enter your UTORid (on the lower left hand of your TCard) and SAK (Secret Activation Key).

 You can forward your emails from your University of Toronto email account to an outside account, but be aware that there are some issues with delays and emails that are filtered by outside accounts.

-Students at TST are fortunate that virtually all aspects of course enrolment may be conducted in real time on ROSI (Repository of Student Information), the University of Toronto's automated student records system.
-ROSI may be accessed at Student Web Services (SWS).
+Students at TST are fortunate that virtually all aspects of course enrolment may be conducted in real time on the Student Web Services/Repository of Student Information (SWS/ROSI), the University of Toronto's automated student records system.

 You use ROSI to enrol in courses, change your mailing address, keep track of academic information and view your fees account.
 Once you log on to ROSI, your User ID is your University of Toronto student number.
 The first time you log on, your PIN is your birth date; you will be prompted to select a new PIN during your first session.
 You will also be asked to complete a questionnaire that helps you reset your PIN in case you forget it.
 Registration instructions and information are provided to you by your home college registrar’s office.